leanprover/SHerLOC/README.md

 SHerLOC is a program analyzer for [StableHLO programs](https://openxla.org/stablehlo).
 It is written in [Lean](https://leanprover-community.github.io/index.html).

 SHerLOC aims to transform a StableHLO program written in concrete generic syntax into a well-formed, typed, abstract syntax tree.
-It also reports information such as use of undocumented/unspecified/underspecified/deprecated constructions.
+It also reports information such as use of undocumented/unspecified/underspecified/deprecated constructions and provides tools for analyzing and visualizing HLO programs.

 ## Installation